+Pets should be active and have bright eyes.
 Just like humans, pets need a nutritious diet, plenty of fresh water, regular exercise, comfortable shelter, clean air, companionship, and regular health care.
-Healthy dogs, cats, and other warm-blooded pets are active with sparkling eyes.
+Healthy dogs, cats, and other warm-blooded pets are playful and attentive.
 Since they can't tell us that something is wrong, pet owners must watch for anything out of the ordinary.

 Everyday problems can be treated with herbs.
 Pets should be given small doses – just like with babies and small children.